calaldees/teachingWorkshops/schoolOfComputing/programming_frameworks_and_languages/ideas.md

 * There is no requirement for any user authentication
 * There is no requirement for scale
   * The system will be operating with less than 100 items
+* You do not need a complete working server and client to pass this module.
+You should be able to pass this module with a good write-up (assignment 1) and one good working implementation (server or client).

 | Assignment | Section | Marks (Total 100) |